Convolutional neural network: Number of filters

-Filter size
+Filter (or kernel) size

 Common filter sizes found in the literature vary greatly, and are usually chosen based on the data set.
+Typical filter sizes range from 1x1 to 7x7.
+As two famous examples, AlexNet used 3x3, 5x5, and 11x11.
+Inceptionv3 used 1x1, 3x3, and 5x5.

 The challenge is to find the right level of granularity so as to create abstractions at the proper scale, given a particular data set, and without overfitting.

 Pooling type and size

 Max pooling is typically used, often with a 2x2 dimension.
 This implies that the input is drastically downsampled, reducing processing cost.

-Large input volumes may warrant 4×4 pooling in the lower layers.
 Greater pooling reduces the dimension of the signal, and may result in unacceptable information loss.
 Often, non-overlapping pooling windows perform best.

 Dilation

 Dilation involves ignoring pixels within a kernel.
-This reduces processing/memory potentially without significant signal loss.
+This reduces processing memory potentially without significant signal loss.
 A dilation of 2 on a 3x3 kernel expands the kernel to 5x5, while still processing 9 (evenly spaced) pixels.
-Accordingly, dilation of 4 expands the kernel to 9x9.
+Specifically, the processed pixels after the dilation are the cells (1,1), (1,3), (1,5), (3,1), (3,3), (3,5), (5,1), (5,3), (5,5), where (i,j) denotes the cell of the i-th row and j-th column in the expanded 5x5 kernel.
+Accordingly, dilation of 4 expands the kernel to 7x7.